Summary

 By default LearnUpon uses the file name as the name for the segment.
 Renaming the segment does not change the video name.

-Tip: to enable tracking on every video, create additional modules and upload 1 video per module.
+Tip: to enable tracking on every video, upload only 1 video per module.
+Create as many modules as you need for the videos in the course.
 Text and images content in the same module as a video do not affect tracking.

 - From a course Content page, select a module.